dtone/handbook/handbook/values.md

 # Data Platform Engineering Values

-FIXME - we need to show how they overlap and polish ours a bit

 Core DTOne values are **Be Ambitious**, **Diversity is an Asset**, **Do the right thing**, **Work smart** and **Passion with Purpose**.
 We have extended those with the following **Openness** (Default to transparency), **Honesty**, **Being excellent to each other**, **Delivery** (Default to action), **Personal responsibility**, **Be yourself** and **Constant learning**.

 ## Collaboration & Openness